Kafka in Kubernetes

 Kubernetes is an ideal platform for hosting cloud-native applications that require rapid scaling, like real-time data streaming through Apache Kafka.

-But deploying a Kafka cluster with Zookeeper and more than one broker, it is not an easy task and Strimzi makes this task a simple task.
+But deploying a Kafka cluster with - or in newer versions without ZooKeeper - and more than one broker, is not an easy task.
+It is particularly challenging to get the following three aspects right:

 Kubernetes

-To run this part you need a Kubernetes cluster running.
+For this part of the tutorial you need a Kubernetes cluster running.

 Install Minikube